Developer(s) – Grasshopper Manufacture

-Developed as a social commentary to a certain extent, and tame by Suda51’s standards, though still pretty violent, No More Heroes is a hack and slash semi-open world game, which many critics and fans of the game regard as being one of the better third party video games on the Wii.
-Whilst I personally think that’s true, and I did spend a lot of time playing this game at point, I did have a few issues with it.
+Developed as a social commentary to a certain extent, and tame by Suda51’s standards, though still pretty violent, No More Heroes is a hack and slash semi-open world game, which many critics and fans of the game regarded as being one of the better third party video games on the Wii.
+Whilst I personally think that’s true, and I did spend a lot of time playing this game at the point, I did have a few issues with it.

 Graphics – 8/10

 Making use of cel-shaded visuals popularised by many games released on Nintendo’s previous console, the GameCube, No More Heroes takes place in an open world somewhat reminiscent of Vice City called Santa Destroy.
-Although the setting doesn’t stand out among many other games, the many different characters certainly do, with opponents such as Bad Girl, Destroyman, Holly Summers and Dr. Peace.
+Although the setting doesn’t stand out among many other games, the many different characters certainly do, with opponents such as Bad Girl, Destroyman, Holly Summers, and Dr. Peace.
 In conjunction with the comic book-like art style, the characters are very reminiscent of either classic heroes or classic villains throughout comic book history, but they all have a twisted sense of uniqueness about them.

 Gameplay – 7/10